wonkhester/c-server/README.md

 # C-Server

-C-Server is a simple C web server application that can send HTML files.
-It's a work in progress and may never be finished.
+C-Server is a simple C web server application that can serve HTML files.
+It is a work in progress and may never be fully completed.
 The server is designed to run on Linux and macOS environments.

 ## Features